BoettigerLab/protocols/ProbeMaking.md

 	*  80% or more incorporation of the RT primer would be a satisfying outcome.

 #### Probe Cleanup
 1. Add 150 μl Oligo binding buffer to a clean 1.5 mL tube.
-(The volume of Oligo binding buffer added should 2X the volume of the sample after addition of NaOH-EDTA; 2 x 75 µl = 150 µl).
+	* (The volume of Oligo binding buffer added should 2X the volume of the sample after addition of NaOH-EDTA; 2 x 75 µl = 150 µl).
 3. Add NaOH-treated RT product (75 μL) to each tube and mix by pipetting.
 2. Add 600 μL 100% Ethanol to each tube and mix.
-(The total volume of ethanol added should be 8X the volume of the sample after addition of NaOH-EDTA; 8 x 75 µl = 600 µl).
+	 * (The total volume of ethanol added should be 8X the volume of the sample after addition of NaOH-EDTA; 8 x 75 µl = 600 µl).
-3. Transfer the solution of one tube to a Zymo DCC-5 or DCC-25 column, spin at ≥10,000 g for 30 seconds, and discard washthrough.
+3. Transfer the solution of one tube to a Zymo **DCC-25** column, spin at ≥10,000 g for 30 seconds, and discard washthrough.
-	* Notes:
-		- 1: The maximum capacity of the column is 750 µl.
-It is recommended to add half the solution, spin, remove wash-through, and add the other half and spin again.
+	- Note 1: The maximum capacity of the column is 800 µl.
+Larger volumes may be split over two spins.
-		- 2: High concentration probes may saturate the DCC-5 column and require DCC-25s.
+	- Note 2: High concentration probes may saturate the DCC-5 column so DCC-25s are recommended.
 4. Add 750 μl DNA Wash Buffer.
 5. Spin at >10,000 g for 30 seconds and discard flow-through.
 6. Spin at ≥10,000 g for 30 seconds to remove excess buffer.
 7. Transfer column to a clean 1.5 ml tube.
-8. Elute in 30 μl ddH2O.
+8. Elute in 30 - 60 μl ddH2O.
+	* yield is often better by eluting in a higher volume of water and concentrating the probe later in a rotaevap.
 9. Measure final probe concentration.